 I managed to get us to L’Isle sur la Sorgue in decent time, parking on the outskirts of town which like every other place in Provence was utterly packed–and that has been the biggest disappointment, the crowds, the rudeness, the total lack of the peace that I remembered.

 We fought our way to the center, admiring the river and the true Provencal wares (among the junk) stopping for a beer and a RR break.
 I think Sue enjoyed it but I was also disappointed that we couldn’t find the water wheels and the town seemed to have lost its charm.
 [On my first trip our group rode in here one Sunday, parked our bikes and among other things bought food and wine for our picnic that was in a park at the headwaters of the Sorgue River.
-I still have a collage of pictures from the trip including one of me in front of the water wheels.
+I still have a collage of pictures from the trip including one of me in front of the water wheels, which you can see on the left and in my Flying solo post.
 Still can’t figure out how we missed them.]

 We drove from there to the Abbaye Saint Michel de Frigolet with just a couple of hiccups.
 It was lovely as were the grounds and the mountain area around it.
-[On my bike trip, we stopped here on our ride from the Pont du Gard to our hotel in St. Remy and it was just as I remembered it.]
+[On my bike trip, we stopped here on our ride from the Pont du Gard to our hotel in St. Remy and the Abbaye was just as I remembered it.
+Read more in my Cathedrals and Abbeys post.]

 [I have a similar picture of our bike group sitting at a large table on this same terrace so many years ago.]